-1. The airlines of each Party shall have the right to establish offices in the territory of the other Party for the promotion and sale of air transportation.
+1. The airlines of each Party shall have the right to establish offices in the territory of the other Party for the promotion and sale of air transportation and to use the services and personnel of any organization, company or airline operating in the territory of the other Party which is allowed to perform such services.

 2. The airlines of each Party shall be entitled, in accordance with the laws and regulations of the other Party relating to entry, residence, and employment, to bring in and maintain in the territory of the other Party managerial, sales, technical, operational, and other specialist staff required for the provision of air transportation.
+Consistent with such laws and regulations, each Party intends to act expeditiously in processing the necessary employment authorizations and other documents for staff referred to in this paragraph.

 3. Each airline shall have the right to perform its own ground-handling in the territory of the other Party ("self-handling") or, at the airline's option, select among competing agents for such services in whole or in part.
-The rights shall be subject only to physical constraints resulting from considerations of airport safety.
-Where such considerations preclude self-handling, ground services shall be available on an equal basis to all airlines; charges shall be based on the costs of services provided; and such services shall be comparable to the kind and quality of services as if self-handling were possible.
+These rights shall be subject only to physical constraints resulting from considerations of airport safety.
+Where such considerations preclude self-handling, ground-handling services shall be available on an equal basis to all airlines; charges shall be based on the costs of services provided; and such services shall be comparable to the kind and quality of services as if self-handling were possible.